Mitchell scores 37 in home debut, Cavs beat Wizards in OT - WHIZ News

 Mitchell had a three-point play and steal in the final 1:43 of OT as the Cavs thrilled a sellout crowd that got its first look at the three-time All-Star since he came over from Utah in a blockbuster offseason trade.

+Mitchell, who played 45 minutes, has eclipsed 30 points in all three games with Cleveland.

-Cedi Osman also had a three-point play in the extra session and finished with 16 points for Cleveland, which blew a seven-point lead in the last 47 seconds of regulation.
+Cedi Osman also had a three-point play in the extra session and finished with 16 points for Cleveland, which blew a seven-point lead in the last 47 seconds of regulation when Mitchell got sloppy with the ball.

 Bradley Beal scored 27 points and Kristaps Porzingis 18 for the Wizards, who stayed close in the fourth and forced overtime when Mitchell melted down.

-Cleveland was up 103-96 when Mitchell missed a short runner in the lane and had two costly turnovers.
+Cleveland was up 103-96 when Mitchell missed a short floater in the lane and had two costly turnovers.

 On the first, Mitchell tried to dribble between his legs and got picked by Beal, who was then fouled going for a layup.
 Before Beal made both free throws, Mitchell slammed his hand on the padded scorer’s table in frustration.